Sandoval County Democrats Welcome You

 Here Are the Numbers."Politicians have a secret math they don't want you to know.
 Something that is an open secret in politics was shared with the public by former congressional staffers who wrote the Indivisible Guide.
 Here's how they actually count your complaints:...

-Sign up for our weekly newsletter and think about joining our community of volunteers, working to preserve our freedoms.
+Sign up for our monthly newsletter and think about joining our community of volunteers, working to preserve our freedoms.

 A Matter of Opinion